 Failure to mention your small business when filing for bankruptcy could cause you significant problems down the road.
 Your trustee must be made aware of all your assets to know what can be used to pay your creditors.
 Declare all valuable personal assets on your bankruptcy filing.
 If you do not, creditors could try to seize them as business assets.

-A financial institution may be easier in its loan requirements if you’ve received a loan in the past or have a current loan with them.
+A financial institution may be easier in its loan requirements if you’ve previously received a loan or have a current loan with them.
 Your lender might not be worried about your personal bankruptcy as much if you show you make timely payments on loans and provide all necessary documents.

-To show you can afford to make payments and aren’t overextending, keep your credit card debt low.
-After filing for personal bankruptcy, don’t max out your available credit by opening as many credit cards as you can.
+Keep your credit card debt low to show you can afford to make payments and aren’t overextending.
+After filing for personal bankruptcy, don’t max out your available credit by opening as many credit cards as possible.
 Doing this will hurt your chances of securing a loan.
 Lenders will sometimes look at your personal credit history to see how you handle your finances before extending you a business loan.